gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 Reduction
 +++++++++

-Count 5/7
+Count 0/7

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Sum                                      1               OK              Implemented by ReduceSum Mean                                     1               OK              Implemented by ReduceMean Max                                      1               OK              Implemented by ReduceMax Min                                      1               OK              Implemented by ReduceMin Prod                                     1               OK              Implemented by ReduceProd ReduceSum                                                Not test        Not implemented ReduceMean                                               Not test        Not implemented
+Sum                                      1               Not test        Implemented by ReduceSum Mean                                     1               Not test        Implemented by ReduceMean Max                                      1               Not test        Implemented by ReduceMax Min                                      1               Not test        Implemented by ReduceMin Prod                                     1               Not test        Implemented by ReduceProd ReduceSum                                                Not test        Not implemented ReduceMean                                               Not test        Not implemented
 ======================================== =============== =============== =================================================